nahueldaima/Vue-Js-Resume/README.md

 To host this application you will need some server or service that serve your files.
 In my personal Resume, Im ussing Innmotion Hosting, with a custom domain.
 But feel free to use whatever you want.
-For easy and quick launch you might want to use S3 Amazon Buckets [(https://aws.amazon.com/s3/)] and configure it like: [(https://docs.aws.amazon.com/AmazonS3/latest/user-guide/static-website-hosting.html)].
+For easy and quick launch you might want to use [S3 Amazon Buckets](https://aws.amazon.com/s3/) and configure it like in this [docs](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/static-website-hosting.html).

 In order to build your production app run:
 ```